11 Top-Rated Things to Do in Edirne, Turkey

 Edirne is bordered by two rivers.
-The Meriç River runs along the southern edge of the city, while the Tunca River cuts through the far western side of town.
+The Meriç River runs along the southwestern edge of the city, while the Tunca River cuts through the far northwestern side of town.

 Riverside is a great place for a stroll, and there are several small historic sites that can be visited along the way.

 The western side of the Tunca River is home to the Eski Sarayı (Old Palace) ruins.
 The remains are all that is left of Sultan Murad II's palace, which began construction in 1450.

 Not long afterwards, Edirne lost its important role as Ottoman capital when Murad II's successor, Mehmet the Conqueror, successfully took Byzantine Constantinople, but Edirne's palace was often used intermittently by sultans during their reigns.

 Some of the palace buildings were used as an arsenal during the 19th century, and before the Russian occupation of Edirne in 1878, the buildings were destroyed to prevent the Russians getting hold of the weaponry that was stored there.